 Pinterest Hidden Image

-These vegan Christmas tree sugar cookies make an amazing addition to a festive cookie box along with other classic cookies like vanillekipferl, gingerbread, molasses cookies, and Linzer cookies.
+These vegan cut-out cookies make an amazing addition to a Christmas cookie box with other classic cookies like vanillekipferlgingerbread menmolasses cookies, and Linzer cookies.

-Decorate them with naturally colored eggless royal icing with lots of different shades of green, or add a pop of color with sprinkles, and gold leaf to resemble baubles and tinsel!
+You can decorate them with naturally colored eggless royal icing with different shades of green, or add a pop of color with sprinkles, and gold leaf to resemble baubles and tinsel!

 Jump to: